cdapio/cdap/cdap-docs/admin-manual/source/installation/package-managers.rst

 Installation via Package Managers
 =================================

+.. figure:: ../_images/steps/package-managers.png
+   :height: 80px
+   :align: center

+.. rubric:: Notes

 This section describes installing CDAP on Hadoop clusters that are:

 - Generic Apache Hadoop distributions;
-- CDH clusters *not managed* with Cloudera Manager; or
+- CDH (Cloudera Data Hub) clusters *not managed* with Cloudera Manager; or
-- HDP clusters *not managed* with Apache Ambari.
+- HDP (Hortonworks Data Platform) clusters *not managed* with Apache Ambari.

 Cloudera Manager (CDH), Apache Ambari (HDP), and MapR distributions should be installed with our other :ref:`distribution instructions <installation-index>`.

-These instructions cover the steps to install, configure, and start CDAP.
-They assume that you are familiar with Hadoop, and already have a cluster with it installed and running.
-The cluster must meet CDAP's :ref:`hardware, network, and software requirements
-<admin-manual-system-requirements>` before you install CDAP.

-Follow these steps:

-.. figure:: ../_images/steps/package-managers.png
-   :height: 80px
-   :align: center

-Once you have completed the installation and started CDAP services, you can then :ref:`verify the installation <admin-manual-verification>`.

 Preparing the Cluster
 =====================